ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - Students must upload a PDF of their senior thesis presentation slides to the `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to give their presentation.
-For instance, students who present on March 27, 2023 must upload their slides to Discord no later than 2:30 PM on March 20, 2023.
+For instance, students who present on April 4, 2023 must upload their slides to Discord no later than 2:30 PM on March 28, 2023.
   This requirement is relaxed for those students who present during Week Eleven as they present during the first week of senior thesis defenses.
-As such, their slides are due on the Monday before their talk.
+As such, their slides are due on Monday, March 27, 2023 by 2:30 PM.
 - Students who are registered for `DOUBL 610` are responsible for ensuring that the non-CMPSC first reader for their senior comprehensive project is able to attend on the assigned date for their presentation.